 Who is the electricity retailer & do I have to change retailers?

-When the retailer is confirmed as a partner by October 1, 2020, project members/solar gardeners will need to switch to that retailer if it is different to their current provider.
+Project members/solar gardeners will need to switch to Energy Locals if it is different to their current provider.
 Over time there may be multiple retailers to choose from, but to start off there will an agreement with one.

 This will enable you to receive an electricity bill with your credit from your plot in the solar garden itemised next to your electricity usage.

 A non-profit can become a member of the Co-op if they pay an electricity bill in their name and then receive the on bill credits just like an individual member will.
 However one person will need to be nominated as the representative in the co-op.
 Memberships of the solar garden are only offered to households and non-profit organisations.

 A Development Application has been submitted for the proposed solar array to be built on a farm in the locality of Grong Grong, east of Narrandera in the Riverina of NSW.

 This location was chosen due to the relationship with the farmers, who are keen supporters of community-owned renewables.
 Importantly, it is close to the electricity distribution lines -meaning the connection to the grid is relatively straight-forward.

 Co-operatives are people centred organisations that are owned, controlled and used by their members.
 A co-operative’s main purpose is to benefit its members.
 In this instance the main benefit will be reduced electricity bills to the Haystacks Solar Garden Co-op members.

 Co-operatives are based on the values of self-help, self-responsibility, democracy, equality, equity and solidarity.
 A co-operative has been chosen as the business model to own and operate the solar farm so that the community can own the Haystacks Solar Garden through participation, engagement and investment, ensuring that the benefits remain local over the long term.